legendarycode3/Git-Github/README.md

 git log --follow <file>         //Show every commit that modified a file, including before it was renamed git blame <file>            //Show who last changed each line of a file  </br>
 git log <file>            //Show every commit that modified a file </br>
+git log -G banana         //Find every commit that added or removed some text </br>